Life Sciences Building, Room 206

 - Demonstrates a motivation towards medicine through healthcare related work, volunteering, or shadowing experiences after high school

 - Is not (or will not be) an applicant in the current medical/pa school cycle (2023-2024) during the preceptorship term

 - A well-articulated motivation toward medicine as presented in a personal statement

 - Must have reliable transportation to and from assigned hospital site with availability on some weekday mornings

-Students are registered for a 3 hour Journal Club course by the Program Coordinator after acceptance into the program.
-The course is scheduled for one day per week.
+Students are registered for a 3-hour Journal Club course by the Program Coordinator after acceptance into the program.
+The course is scheduled for Mondays from 3-4:20pm.
 (BIOL 3348) Course credit can be applied as elective credit for most degree plans but should be reviewed with your advisor.
 Please keep in mind that tuition and fees must be paid by the student.
 Students are expected to complete a minimum number of shadowing hours (typically on weekday mornings) during the term along with attending and participating in the academic portion of the weekly course.
 Keep this in mind when registering for classes.

 APPLICANT SELECTION CRITERIA

 Applicants will be reviewed holistically.
 Competitive applicants will be selected and invited for an interview.
 Final selections will be made after the interview depending on number of practitioners available.
 Selection criteria will be based on:

 - MEETING THE ELIGIBILITY CRITERIA